 I am a member of the following associations:

-Feel free to contact me if you have any questions or to arrange an initial appointment.
-You can also call me on 07966453796 or 02086843888 if you would prefer to leave a message or speak to me first.
+Feel free to contact us if you have any questions or to arrange an initial appointment.
+You can also call or text on 07966453796 or 02086843888 .

-I am happy to discuss any queries or questions you may have prior to arranging an initial appointment.
+We are happy to discuss any queries or questions you may have prior to arranging an initial appointment.

 All enquires are usually answered within 24 hours, and all contact is strictly confidential and uses secure phone and email services.